spiffe/spiffe.io/content/spire/getting-started-linux.md

 ## Step 5: Configure the Agent {#step-5}

-When connecting to the SPIRE Server for the first time, the agent uses a configured X.509 CA certificate to verify the initial connection.
-SPIRE releases include a "dummy" certificate for this purpose.
-For a production implementation, a separate key should be generated.
-See the [next section](#generate-a-key).
+When connecting to the SPIRE Server for the first time, the agent typically uses a configured trust bundle to trust the server certificate.
+For demonstration purposes, the agent will be configured to skip this verification step. **For production use** the agent should be configured with a path to the trust bundle (see `trust_bundle_path` [here](https://github.com/spiffe/spire/blob/master/doc/spire_agent.md#agent-configuration-file))

-### Generate a Key

-Use the tool of your choice -- such as openssl, cfssl, or an equivalent tool -- to generate a key for the server and certificate, to be bundled with the agent.

-### Configure the Trust Bundle Path
+### Configure Data Directory

-To configure the trust bundle on the agent side, edit the configuration file  so that the agent looks for the trust bundle at the correct path:
+The example configuration files included in the release tarball persist data under the `./data/agent` directory (as in the `data` directory in the working directory where the SPIRE Agent is executed).
+For the purposes of this guide, we want to instead persist data under `/opt/spire/data/agent`.

+To do so:

 1. Edit the agent’s configuration file in **/opt/spire/conf/agent/agent.conf**
-2. Locate the **trust_bundle_path = { .. }** entry
-3. Set the value to  **/opt/spire/conf/agent/dummy_root_ca.crt**
+2. Identity paths in the configuration starting with `./data/agent`
+3. Replace `./data/agent` prefix on those paths with `/opt/spire/data/agent`

 ### Configure Agent Plugins